dhanna25/dhanna25/README.md

 ___
 ## Current Projects
-Conducting research in the BRAVE Lab aimed at fostering healthy development n children and families
+Conducting research in the BRAVE Lab aimed at fostering healthy development in children and families
 <ul>
   <li><a href="https://brave.nd.edu/" >BRAVE Lab</li></a>

 ___
 ## Certificates📜
-<details><summary>
 <a href="https://github.com/user-attachments/assets/9525d919-9f25-4717-9557-7ca348057cce"
 "> CITI Certified</a>
 </summary>